rocketacademy/basics-docs/course-logistics/required-hardware-and-software.md

 [recommended-set-up.md](required-hardware-and-software/recommended-set-up.md)
 {% endcontent-ref %}

-If you have any difficulty in preparing the required software, do ask for help in Slack!
+If you have any difficulty in preparing the required software, do ask for help in the discussion channels!
 Your coursemates, peers and Section Leaders will be happy to help.